Hundesprechschule Asra: Jan Bondeson's Amazing Dogs

 Bondeson ascribed most of the successes to the Clever Hans effect, and said that press coverage had exaggerated what he wrote.
-The Nazis encouraged research in animal psychology and were looking for military applications, "but that's a million miles away from the press claims—which get taller by the day—that the Nazis had a legion of talking, machine-gun-toting hounds, on the point of being unleashed on the allies."
+In light of the media frenzy, Bondeson said in an interview with the BBC on 28 May 2011 that his work had been "trivialised" by the press.
+In the 1930s, there were a growing number of animal psychology schools that were promoted by the Nazis, especially Hitler, and examined for possible military use.
+Nazis encouraged research in animal psychology and were looking for military applications, "but that's a million miles away from the press claims—which get taller by the day—that the Nazis had a legion of talking, machine-gun-toting hounds, on the point of being unleashed on the allies."

+While the press hype was short-lived, the myth of the "Nazis' talking dogs" survived on the Internet.
+As recently as 2019, a Russian-language website from Ukraine reported that at the school, experts had tried to give the animals a sense of poetry and fine literature; that there had been experiments on telepathic dog-human communication; and that Eva Braun's terrier had learned foreign languages there.
+They also reported that Adolf Hitler had supported the school because he was convinced that scientifically trained dogs could conquer the world.

-Margarethe Schmidt's nephew and others denied that Hundesprechschule Asra was sponsored by the Nazis, saying that if it had been, she would have been punished after the war.
+Margarethe Schmidt's nephew and contemporary witnesses vehemently denied that Hundesprechschule Asra was sponsored by the Nazis, saying that if it had been, she would have been punished after the war.
 The performances were the only source of income for her and her mother, and although there were many committed party members in the town, Schmidt "complained over and over again about chicanery on the part of the authorities."
-In 1943 she wrote that she was no longer receiving any food for the dogs because she did not pay taxes and was neither breeding her animals nor doing "scientifically notable" training, and at the end of the war she wrote that there was a plan to kill the dogs, resettle her, and seize the house from her mother.
+Margarethe Schmidt and her mother had no other income during these years other than that from the dog show.
+In a postcard dated May 3, 1943, Schmidt complained that she no longer received any food for her dogs because she did not pay taxes and was neither breeding her animals nor doing "scientifically notable" training."
+She wrote that "dogs that dance, make please-please and say 'Mama'" were a scientific achievement.
+On the front of this postcard, the animals are shown with the caption "Six attentive artists".
+At the end of the war she wrote that there was a plan to kill the dogs, resettle her, and seize the house from her mother.
+Local contemporary witnesses described the unmarried "Hunde-Grete" or "Hunde-Schmidten" as "a bit eccentric" or as an "artist [...] a weird bird".
+When refugees were quartered in the villa after the end of the war, Schmidt closed the school and moved to West Berlin.
+She died there in the late 1950s or early 1960s according to her nephew.
+Nothing is known about the whereabouts of the dogs.